 The tax footprint summary includes taxes and tax-like payments Caruna is legally obliged to pay or collect.
 However, the summary does not cover taxes which are included in the purchase price of products or services and which Caruna is not legally required to report.

-In defining our most important sustainability topics, we have identified our key stakeholders and their expectations of Caruna.
+In defining our most important areas of sustainability, we have identified our key stakeholders and their expectations for Caruna.
 We seek an open and fair dialogue with all stakeholders.
 We collect feedback from our stakeholders through an annual reputation survey.
 As from 2017, we will conduct a six-monthly reputation survey targeting our most important stakeholders.

 For our key stakeholders and the forms of stakeholder dialogue, see the following table.

 |Contractors, suppliers and partners||